slifin/breeze/README.md

 }
  ```

-The name provides additional context to your code.
+This allows you to show what your code is -supposed- to be doing.

 *A quick and fast rule for this is do not use a PHP operator inside an if statement condition.*